Thailand Digital Nomad Visa Guide (2024)

 Electricity bills can be higher if you use air conditioning often during hot summer days or chilly nights in the monsoon season, as most Thailand apartments do not have heating systems installed.

-Another utility bill you’ll have to take into account is for water
+Another expense you’ll have to take into account is the water bill

-An average person spends around 4.3㎥ of water per month — converted into money, that means you’ll have to pay between ฿50 and ฿100 (~$1,45–2,90) per month per 4.3㎥ of water.
-Of course, the aforementioned price can change, so you have to be in touch with the latest water prices in Thailand.
+An average person spends around 144 liters of water per day, which is about 4.3㎥ of water per month.
+Converted into money, this means you’ll have to pay between ฿50 and ฿200 (~$1.38–$5.53) for your monthly water usage.
+Of course, that number can change, so make sure you keep an eye on the current water prices in Thailand.

 The third bill that comes to the address of every Thai resident every month is the one for garbage.
-The waste disposal fee varies from ฿20 to ฿80 (~$0,58–$2,32), depending on where you live.
+The waste disposal fee can be anywhere from ฿20 to ฿80 (~$0.58–$2.32), depending on where you live.

-Of course, if you come to Thailand with your family, you can expect the bills to be higher.
+Of course, if you come to Thailand with your family, you can expect all your bills to be higher.

 Here are the detailed prices of utilities in Thailand